BrcMapsTeam/geonode_user_guides/03_ftp_setup.md

     `echo "vsftpd test file" | sudo tee /home/sammy/ftp/files/test.txt`

-    Now that we have the `ftp` directory and allowed user access to the `files` directory the next step is configuaration
+    Now that we have the `ftp` directory and allowed user access to the `files` directory the next step is configuaration.

+12. We're planning to allow a single user with a local shell account to connect with FTP.
+The two key settings for this are already set in `vsftpd.conf`.
+Start by opening the config file

+    `sudo gedit /etc/vsftpd.conf`

+    I have used gedit, but you can also use nano

+13. In `vsftpd.conf` check that the settings in your configuration match those below:

+    ```
+    . . .
+    # Allow anonymous FTP?
+(Disabled by default).
+    anonymous_enable=NO
+    #
+    # Uncomment this to allow local users to log in.
+    local_enable=YES
+    . . .
+    ```

+14. We will need to change/ uncomment some lines in the file.
+In order to allow the user to upload files, we’ll uncomment the `write_enable` setting so that we have:

+    ```
+    . . .
+    write_enable=YES
+    . . .
+    ```

+    Also uncomment the chroot to prevent the FTP-connected user from accessing any files or commands outside the directory tree.

+    ```
+    . . .
+    chroot_local_user=YES
+    . . .
+    ```